Merpati Nusantara Airlines Flight 5601: Flight

 Flight 5601 was a scheduled domestic passenger flight from Achmad Yani International Airport, Semarang to Husein Sastranegara International Airport, Bandung.
 It took off at 13:05 local time and was expected to arrive at around 14:30 local time.
 The aircraft was carrying 31 passengers and crew members, with Captain Panggabean as the pilot flying and First Officer Paago as the pilot monitoring.
 The weather at the time of take-off was in clear condition, but due to the ongoing monsoon season, the weather in the west of Java was expected to be in adverse condition.

 The flight was mainly uneventful until its approach to Bandung.
 At 13:35 local time, Flight 5601 made its first radio contact with the ATC in Bandung.
-The crew stated that they were flying at 12,500ft and were ready for an approach to the airport.
+The crew stated that they were flying at 12,500 ft and were ready for an approach to the airport.
 The ATC informed that the weather in the area was deteriorating, with showers and thunders expected along the route and a limited visibility of around 4 to 5 km.
 He eventually advised Flight 5601 to maintain their altitude, which was read back by the crew.

 While flying over Cirebon, after receiving reports of the inclement weather condition throughout West Java, Captain Panggabean opted to continue with the approach.
 Knowing that the visibility in the expected route had deteriorated, the crew also requested for a different flight rule, opting to use the visual flight rules (VFR) instead.
 The ATC worker in Bandung approved, and at 13:40 local time, the aircraft proceeded to Bandung with VFR.
 Following reports of cumulonimbus clouds covering the northern area of West Java, the aircraft turned to the south.

 Since the airport was located within a valley, the aircraft had to flew above mountainous terrain surrounding the city of Bandung.
 After passing Tasikmalaya, the aircraft began to turn towards Garut.
 At 13:42 local time, Captain Panggabean contacted ATC on their intention to descent to 8,500 ft, which was approved.
 This was the last contact between Flight 5601 and the ATC.
 Approximately 16 minutes later, the aircraft impacted terrain at a speed of 420 km/h and exploded, killing everyone on board instantly.
 At the time, the area of the crash was covered with heavy fog.